sheng0328/sheng0328.github.io/_posts/2016-05-04-elasticsearch-api-04-executing-searches.md

 }
 ```

+## Bool Query

+The `bool` query allows us to compose smaller queries into bigger queries using boolean logic.

+The occurrence types are:
+* `must` - The clause (query) must appear in matching documents and will contribute to the score.
+* `filter` - The clause (query) must appear in matching documents.
+However unlike must the score of the query will be ignored.
+* `should`- The clause (query) should appear in the matching document.
+In a boolean query with no must or filter clauses, one or more should clauses must match a document.
+The minimum number of should clauses to match can be set using the minimum_should_match parameter.
+* `must_not` - The clause (query) must not appear in the matching documents.

 This example composes two match queries and returns all accounts containing "mill" and "lane" in the address:

 ```js